 NEWCASTLE BROWN ALE: The O.G. of 45-50 is reflected in an alcohol level of 4.5-5.0%.
 The colour should be a light reddish brown and the bouquet a blend of caramel and hop.
-The flavour should be full-bodied blend of caramelised malt with medium bitterness and noticeable sweetness varies from deep garnet to almost black.
-The flavour is a sweet smooth blend of caramel and malt with slight bitterness.
+The flavour should be full-bodied blend of caramelised malt with medium bitterness and noticeable sweetness.